Aliases for IMMP2L Gene

 GeneCards Summary for IMMP2L Gene

 IMMP2L (Inner Mitochondrial Membrane Peptidase Subunit 2) is a Protein Coding gene.
-Diseases associated with IMMP2L include tic disorder and gilles de la tourette syndrome.
+Diseases associated with IMMP2L include Deafness, Autosomal Dominant 2A and Tic Disorder.
 Among its related pathways are Protein export.
-GO annotations related to this gene include peptidase activity and serine-type peptidase activity.
+Gene Ontology (GO) annotations related to this gene include peptidase activity and serine-type peptidase activity.

 UniProtKB/Swiss-Prot for IMMP2L Gene